 The really interesting part?
-Students taking the same class using the Peer Instruction method experienced just the opposite.
+Students taking the same class using peer teaching, also known as the peer instruction method, experienced just the opposite.

 Eric Mazur, Harvard University’s Balkanski professor of physics and applied physics, co-authored a recently published article, “Peer Instruction in introductory physics: A method to bring about positive changes in students’ attitudes and beliefs.”
-This study explores how Peer Instruction influenced physics students’ attitudes, beliefs and views on knowledge and learning.
+This study explores how peer teaching influenced physics students’ attitudes, beliefs and views on knowledge and learning.

 Check out the study here to learn:

-- The difference in how traditional lecture and Peer Instruction influenced student progress toward either a more expert or more novice-like understanding of physics.
+- The difference in how traditional lecture and peer teaching influenced student progress toward either a more expert or more novice-like understanding of physics.

 - Whether fixed or variable discussion groups proved more effective in producing expert attitudes.

-- If men or women benefited more from the Peer Instruction approach.
+- If men or women benefited more from the peer teaching approach.

-In classes that use Peer Instruction, learners do readings and assignments prior to the lesson.
+In classes that use peer teaching, learners do readings and assignments prior to the lesson.
 Once in class, they are asked questions and formulate answers on their own.
 Instructors often use student response systems (as they did in the study) as a tool to gather student responses to these in-class polling questions and to quickly assess their knowledge.